 The WordPress.com OS X app is beautiful.
 It’s also almost pointless.

-WordPress has wrapped its app around the most recent browser version of the blogging software.
+The app is wrapped around the most recent browser version of the blogging software.
 That’s it.

 It runs well enough, but it doesn’t do anything that can’t be done in the browser.
+Many of those tasks work better in the browser.
 Moreover, there are some things it doesn’t do, so you are sent back to the browser version anyway.